dSpringOnion/PortfolioSite/README.md

 # PortfolioSite

-A simple Node.js portfolio website demonstrating projects.
+A simple Node.js portfolio website demonstrating projects with a small about and contact section.
 Express is used as the backend framework and EJS templates are rendered on the server.
 Static assets are served from the `public` directory.

 ## Getting Started